jeremymcwilliams/pc_migration/README.md

 For a given export directory of images and metadata, the code does the following:

-1) Creates Omeka-ready collection specific csv-files
+1) Creates Omeka-ready collection specific csv-files\n
-2) Uses exiftool to gather metadata from images
+2) Uses exiftool to gather metadata from images\n
-3) Possibly FTPs images to appropriate spots
+3) Possibly FTPs images to appropriate spots\n

 Uses the following: